-ARIZONA Persons who can dispense or distribute Dispenser immunity Pharmacist.
-Arizona Department of Health Services.
-Arizona Health Care Cost Containment System (state Medicaid agency).
+ARIZONA Persons who can Pharmacist. dispense or distribute Arizona Department of Health Services.
+Arizona Bepartment of Fleatin Services.
+Arizona Health Care Cost Containment System (state Medicaid) agency).
 County health department.
-Except in cases of wanton or willful neglect, a pharmacist is immune from professional liability and criminal prosecution for any decision made, act or omission, or injury that results from that act, if Porsons who can the pharmacist: Acts with reasonable care and in good faith; Documents the dispensing consistent with state Board of Pharmacy rules; and Instructs the individual to whom the opioid antagonist is dispensed to summon emergency services as soon as practicable after administering the opioid antagonist.
-Persons who can receive or administer ("laypersons") Person who is at risk of experiencing an opioid-related overdose.
-Family member or other person in a position to assist a person at risk of experiencing an opioid-related overdose.
-Employee of a school district or charter school who is acting in the person's official capacity.
-Community organization that provides services to persons who are at risk of an opioid-related overdose.
+Dispenser immunity Except in cases of wanton or willful neglect, a pharmacist is immune from professional liability and criminal prosecution for any decision made, act or omission, or injury that results from that act, if the pharmacist: Acts with reasonable care and in good faith; Documents the dispensing consistent with state Board of Pharmacy rules; and Instructs the individual to whom the opioid antagonist is dispensed to summon emergency services as soon as practicable after administering the opioid antagonist.
+Persons who can Person who is at risk of experiencing an opioid-related receive or administer overdose. ("laypersons") • Family member or other person in a position to assist a person at risk of experiencing an opioid-related overdose.
+Employee of a school district or charter school who is acting in the person's official constitution. the person's official capacity.Community organization that provides services to persons who are at risk of an opioid-related overdose.
 Emergency medical care technician.
 Peace officer.
 Ancillary law enforcement employee.
-Layperson possession without a prescription Layperson administration Emergency medical care technician, peace officer, ancillary law enforcement employee who is trained in the administration of naloxone may administer it to a person he or she believes is suffering from an opioid-related drug overdose.
+Layperson possession Not directly addressed by statute. without a prescription Layperson administration Emergency medical care technician, peace officer, ancillary law onforcement appleads who is trained in the administration of auministi ation enforcement employee who is trained in the administration of naloxone may administer it to a person he or she believes is suffering from an opioid-related drug overdose.
 Law does not create a duty to act or standard of care for peace officers or ancillary law enforcement employees to administer.
-Other laypersons acting in good faith and without compensation may administer the opioid antagonist prescribed or dispensed pursuant to law to a person who is experiencing an opioid-related overdose.
+Other laypersons acting in good faith and without compensation may administer the opioid antagonist prescribed or dispensed pursuant to law to a person who is experiencing an opioid- related overdose.